For Women’s History Month at Gard: A Q&A with Liz Fuller on leading with intention, authenticity

 She was surprised at the time, because it was not at all on her radar, she says.
 Since then, she has become a strong and steady leader for Gard, maintaining the trust of long-term clients and adding new ones.

-She became president and minority owner of Gard in 2017, CEO in 2020 and full owner in 2022.
+She became president and minority owner of Gard in 2017, and CEO and full owner in 2020.
 Gard applied this year to be certified as a Women Business Enterprise by Oregon’s Certification Office for Business Inclusion and Diversity (COBID), and our application is under review.

 She’s in good company: Nearly half the CEOs and 47% of business owners in Oregon are women.